mnbnkr/chess-two/README.md

     3. This triggers a **"Resting Phase."** The player must now click to choose where the attacker rests: either on the **staging square** or on the **vacated square** where the target piece was.
 The move is not complete until this choice is made.

 *   **Rook Attack Example:** A White Rook on `b1` attacks a Black Rook on `b8` (no shield).
 The White player selects their Rook on `b1`, then the target on `b8`.
 Since the staging square (`b7`) is empty, the attack is valid.
 The Black Rook is removed.
 The UI must then prompt the White player to click on either the staging square (`b7`) or the vacated square (`b8`) to place their Rook, concluding the move.
-*   **Knight Attack Example (special!):** The Knight's attack requires identifying valid staging squares from which to launch the attack.
+*   **Knight Attack Example (unusual interaction!):** The Knight's attack requires identifying valid staging squares from which to launch the attack.
     *   **Scenario:** A White Knight on `c2` attacks a Black Pawn on `d4`.
 The potential staging squares adjacent to `d4` from which the Knight could theoretically launch its L-shaped attack are `c4` and `d3`.
     *   **Execution:** The player selects the White Knight on `c2`, then the target Pawn on `d4`.
 For the attack to be valid, at least one of these staging squares (`c4` or `d3`) must be empty.
 If both are empty, the player must first click which staging square to use for the attack.
     *   **Resolution (Shielded):** If the Pawn on `d4` had a shield, the shield is removed, and the White Knight ends its move resting on the chosen staging square (e.g., `c4`).